NiryoRobotics/ned_ros/sphinx_doc/source/quick_start.rst

 *********************************************

 To use a tool, remember to use the **scan** function to detect the connected tool.
-You can then use the grippers, the vacuum pump or the electromagnet as you wish.
+You can then use the grippers, the Vacuum Pump or the Electromagnet as you wish.

 Remember to add the scan function at the beginning of each of your programs to avoid any surprises.

 Our different tools are intelligent, so the robot will be able to adapt its movements according to the selected tool for a pick and place with vision.
 Also, you can program your movements with **Pose**.
-So by activating the `TCP (Tool Center Point) <https://docs.niryo.com/product/niryo-studio/source/settings.html#robot-tcp-tool-center-point>`_ function, the TCP of the robot, and therefore the movements, will adapt to the tool equipped.
+By activating the `TCP (Tool Center Point) <https://docs.niryo.com/product/niryo-studio/source/settings.html#robot-tcp-tool-center-point>`_ function, the TCP of the robot, and therefore the movements, will adapt to the tool equipped.